 3) Get everybody involved

 It’s a given that you believe in your business.
-But, introducing your investor to a team of people that dedicate their time and effort to believing in and building your business might just tip the scales in your favour.
+But, introducing your investor to a team of people that dedicate their time and effort to believing in and building your business might just tip the scales in your favor.
 It gives a great insight into your company culture and ultimately, what your investor is investing in.
 It’s also much harder to say no to a lovely group of people you’ve met and interacted with, than just one!

-4) Showcase your knowledge
+4) Showcase your knowledge to get (small) business investment

 Prove that you understand the world outside of your business.
 Even the strongest business plan doesn’t mean much if you walk into a saturated market with no idea who your audience is.
 Provide them with the full picture, leave no doubts in their mind.